Integrated error tracking

 Prerequisites:

-• You have a project for which you want to enable error tracking.
-To learn how to create a new one, see Create a project.
+• You must have a project for which you want to enable error tracking.
+See how to create a project.

 To enable error tracking with GitLab as the backend: